PreciselyData/cloudnative-geocoding/kubernetes/cluster/aks/MicrosoftAKSSetup.md

 ## Create the cluster
 Before starting the following steps, make sure you have installed the required tools listed in [Install client tools](../../README.md).

-### Authenticate and configure gcloud
+### Authenticate Azure CLI

-To sign in with a service principal, you need the application ID, tenant ID, and secret; for other authentication method see their [documentation](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
-Replace the parameters with the values from your Azure account.
+There are several authentication methods for the Azure CLI; use any authentication method.
+For details about Azure's authentication types see their [documentation](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli).

 ```
-az login --service-principal -u @APP_ID@ -p @SECRET@ --tenant @TENANT_ID@
+az login
 ```

 If your Azure account has multiple subscription IDs than configure an Azure subscription ID that will be used for all `azure CLI` commands, otherwise, you will have to provide this subscription ID in each command.